 Financial Aid students must pay for fees prior to the first day of classes.
 The student’s financial aid will be applied to the student’s account with any refund being mailed to the student prior to the first day of classes.
 Call the Business Office at (406) 657-2140 for details, or visit us at www.msubillings.edu/boffice.

-Payment may be made by credit card (VISA, MasterCard, and Discover) in person, by mail, or via the internet by accessing the student secure website and selecting the student online payment option.
+Payment may be made by credit card (VISA, MasterCard, American Express, and Discover) in person, by mail, or via the internet by accessing the student secure website and selecting the student online payment option.